XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 - Trackpoint
 - Boot chime
 - External display on VGA
-- Touchpad disable (both button and LED not working)
+- Dot to disable touchpad (in the upper left corner of the touchpad)
 - WiFi Button (LED always orange, button does nothing)
 - F4 and F10 functions (need to disable FN+F3 and map FN+F10 to Play/Pause)